Carey851/base-beat-tap/README.md

 - Make sure you are working from the project root directory.
 - Check for dependency, package, or configuration files.
 - Review available scripts or commands defined by the project.
+- Verify that any required local tools are installed.
+- Search the source files for the expected entry point.
+- Update this README when a missing step is discovered.

+## Documentation Guidelines

+When adding new documentation: